About Poireau perpétuel

 How to grow

-When your bulbils arrive you can sow direct about 8cm deep allowing 8-10cm space between each bulbil.
+Sow any time between autumn and spring.
+When your bulbils arrive you can sow direct about 2cm deep allowing 8-10cm space between each bulbil.
 Alternatively you can sow the bulbils in a roomy pot and just leave outside.
-They will remain dormant until Autumn when you should see the first growing tips emerge.
-You can carefully separate out the sprouted bulbils and plant them as above.
+Once they have emerged you can carefully separate out the sprouted bulbils and plant them as above.

-If sowing direct, mark where you have planted them so you can look out for growth appearing.
-The first appearance of Poireau perpétuel leek shoots can vary depending on your local climate and region from early to late Autumn.
+If sowing direct, mark where you have sown them so you can look out for growth appearing.
+The first appearance of Poireau perpétuel leek shoots can vary depending on your local climate and region from early winter to early spring.

 How to harvest